-Welcome to StudioWise.
-This time we’re looking at Analog Strings from Output, a new take on the traditional sample rompler, with more than a few nifty tricks up its sleeve.
+Welcome to Music Nation.
+Today we’re looking at Analog Strings from Output, a new take on the traditional sample rompler with more than a few nifty tricks up its sleeve.

-The Internet is awash with praise and admiration of Output’s recent lineup of audio instruments so I was excited to get my hands on their latest offering, Analog Strings.
+(Review updated February 2021) The Internet is awash with praise and admiration of Output’s recent line-up of audio instruments so I was excited to get my hands on their latest offering, Analog Strings.
 I wasn’t sure what to make of the marketing, is this an orchestra pack or a synth string library?
 Turns out a little from column A, a little from column B (terribly placed Steve Merchant gag there).

-So, with my morning hot crumpet and a cup of strong coffee lets install this and see what all the fuss is about.
+So, with my morning hot crumpet and a cup of strong coffee ready, let’s install this and see what all the fuss is about.

-But serial codes inserted and product setup in Kontakt, I was away.
+But serial codes were inserted and the product setup in Kontakt, I was away.

 You can set the key range easily in the edit screen for each sample, this will show green on the Kontakt keyboard for sample A, blue for sample B and teal for where the two cross over.
 Quite easy to follow once you’ve had a good play.